Last updated on May 3rd, 2018 at 04:51 pm

 Recoleta is the most traditional and upscale neighborhood in Buenos Aires.
 It is the part of the city where the French architecture of its buildings and mansions is more notable.
 Many of Buenos Aires’s main tourist attractions can be found here, like the Recoleta Cemetery (burial site of Evita Peron), the National Museum of Art, the artisan’s fair in Plaza Francia and the colonial church of Iglesia del Pilar, amongst others.

-This neighborhood is the largest one in the city, and is one of the most popular one for young people, since here you can find the liveliest bars, restaurants, night clubs and the “trendiest” shops and coffee bars to go out to at any time.
-Also, in Palermo you can find the Zoo, the Botanical gardens, the biggest park within the city, the “Lagos de Palermo” Park and the Polo Field.
+This neighborhood is the largest one in the city, and is one of the most popular ones for young people since here you can find the liveliest bars, restaurants, nightclubs and the “trendiest” shops and coffee bars to go out to at any time.
+Also, in Palermo, you can find the Zoo, the Botanical gardens, the biggest park within the city, the “Lagos de Palermo” Park and the Polo Field.

 Considered to be the “centro” or central part of the city, Plaza de Mayo also holds the country´s main political, cultural and religious buildings: the “Casa Rosada,” the national government´s palace and famous by the play/film “Evita” (here is where from Evita sung the famous song “Don’t Cry for Me, Argentina”); the National Cathedral and the “Cabildo” – a former political building one of the oldest buildings in the city.

 The best way to cover all of the above places, and get some local insight into the history and significance of the Buenos Aires’s many secrets, is to include one of our private city tours in Buenos Aires.
 All our Buenos Aires vacation packages are small group tours with English-speaking guides (many other languages available).
 Our Buenos Aires tours are available year-round.